-Solvency II Value Asset €'000 Alternative Valuation Method Property, plant and equipment held for own use 4,030 Property is valued using Royal Institution of Chartered Surveyors ('RICS') Appraisal and valuation methodology.
+Solvency II Value Asset €'000 Alternative Valuation Method Property, plant and equipment held for own use 3,636 Property is valued using Royal Institution of Chartered Surveyors ('RICS') Appraisal and valuation methodology.
 Equipment is stated at historical cost less depreciation.
 Cost includes the original purchase price of the assets and the costs attributable to bring the asset to its working condition for its intended use.
-Depreciation on equipment is charged to the income statement on a straight-line basis over their estimated useful.
+Depreciation on equipment is charged to the income statement on a straightline basis over their estimated useful.
 The residual values and useful lives of the assets are reviewed at each reporting date and adjusted if appropriate.
-Loans and mortgages 140,414 Loans are initially measured at fair value plus directly attributable transaction costs.
-Subsequently, other than those loans designated at FVTPL, they are measured at amortised cost, using the effective interest rate method ('EIR'), less any impairment losses.
+Loans and mortgages 196,432 Loans are initially measured at fair value plus directly attributable transaction costs.
+Subsequently, other than those loans designated at FVTPL, they are measured at amortised cost, using the effective interest rate method (EIR), less any impairment losses.
 Revenue from financial assets classified as loans is recognised in the income statement on an EIR basis.
-SII balance sheet includes an intercompany loan with the Company's ultimate parent, loans to individuals and loans on policies.